 These contracts can be extremely complicated.
 Although it is tempting to speculate that companies write them like this to weasel out of making repairs, you have to realize many of these companies have been around for quite some time and could not continue operating year after year if they were denying claims the majority of the time.

 In our talks with industry insiders we've come to realize there are reasons home warranty contracts have become so picky and specific.
-In the same way people will take out a dental insurance policy only after they realize they need costly surgery, some home warranty customers will purchase a service contract when only they realize their appliances and/or systems are in need of expensive repairs.
-They then get the home warranty provider to foot the bill for the repairs only to cancel their contract afterward for a prorated refund.
+In the same way people will take out a dental insurance policy only after they realize they need costly surgery, some home warranty customers will only purchase a service contract once they realize that their appliances and/or systems are in need of expensive repairs.
+They then get the home warranty provider to foot the bill for the repairs, only to cancel their contract afterward for a prorated refund.

 Home warranty providers write their contracts to best anticipate pre-existing conditions and basically cover THEMSELVES from scams.
 Unfortunately, the honest customer sometimes gets lost in the mix.
 This is the nature of the business.